Akshen22/Movie-Recommender-System/README.md

 Time for: app.py file which one should execute opening pycharm and creating a new project; install streamlit, writing pip install streamlit in the pycharm terminal

+Now copy paste all the .pkl file from jypter folder to here

+Moving forward change the API key with yours on the 7th line of app.py file

-Now copy paste all the .pkl file from jypter folder to here, later type: streamlit run app.py in the pycharm terminal, click on that ip address (simsilar to this: http://192.168.29.41:8501/ gonna come)
+Later type: streamlit run app.py in the pycharm terminal, click on that ip address (Will be similar to: http://192.168.29.41:8501/)

  Hurrah!! you have successfully executed movie recommender system; try typing any movies & see the recommended movies related to the movie you have searched for!